AndreeaCsecs/weather-app/README.md

 # Reactive Weather

+People Always Talk About The Weather...
+They are always checking the weather in native and web applications.

 ## Story

 A simple weather app built using React would allow users to input a location and receive current weather data for that location, including temperature, humidity, and wind speed.
 The app uses HTTPS Requests to fetch data from api.weatherapi.com and integrates with third-party libraries like React-Bootstrap, to provide a clean and user-friendly interface.